 Some dental problems can affect a developing baby

 You’re less likely to have dental problems during pregnancy if you look after your teeth and gums before you are pregnant.
 You can do this by:

-- Brush your teeth at least twice daily with fluoridated toothpaste.
+- Brushing your teeth at least twice a day with fluoride toothpaste.

 Causes of dental health problems

 Common causes of dental health problems during pregnancy can include:

 - hormone changes